Big Data Hadoop Certification Training Course

 Spark’s Resilient Distributed Datasets (the programming abstraction) are evaluated lazily and the transformations are stored as directed acyclic graphs (DAG).
 So every action on the RDD will make Spark recompute the DAG.
 This is how the resiliency is attained in Spark because if any worker node fails then the DAG just needs to be recomputed.

 It is also mandatory to cache (persist with appropriate storage level) the RDD such that frequent actions on the RDD do not force Spark to recompute the DAG.
+Topics covered in this blog are essentially required for Apache Spark and Scala Certification.
+Topics covered in this blog are essentially required for Apache Spark and Scala Certification.

 In cluster computing, the central challenge is to minimize network traffic.
 When the data is key-value oriented, partitioning becomes imperative because for subsequent transformations on the RDD, there’s a fair amount of shuffling of data across the network.
 If similar keys or range of keys are stored in the same partition then the shuffling is minimized and the processing becomes substantially fast.